Percina aurora

 Percina aurora, the pearl darter is a small species of freshwater ray-finned fish, a darter from the subfamily Etheostomatinae, part of the family Percidae, which also contains the perches, ruffes and pikeperches.
 It is native to the United States, where it is known only from Louisiana and Mississippi, but seems no longer to be present in the Pearl River.
 Its total area of occupation is under 200 km2, it is a rare species and a candidate for federal protection.
 It is threatened by siltation, pollution, habitat destruction and urbanization, and as a result, the International Union for Conservation of Nature has classified its conservation status as being "endangered".

 Description

 This fish was described as a species in 1994.
 It had previously been included in Percina copelandi.

-The pearl darter grows up to 57 (female) to 64 (male) millimeters long.
+Female pearl darters grow up to 57 mm and males up to 64 mm long.
 It has a black spot at the base of the tail fin.
 The breeding male has a few dark bands.
 It is usually mature around one year of age.